12 Types of Wood That Are Perfect For Kitchen Countertops

 The kitchen countertop material used is solid maple for a light yellow tone which complements the strong orange undertone of the chestnut doors and windows.

-Country kitchen with white cabinets and oak wood countertops
+kitchen with beadboard cabinets and oak countertops

 This galley style kitchen looks attractive with its white cabinets with contrasting oak wood countertops.
 The design provide a distinctive country vibe with its beadboard cabinets and open shelving and large double basin farmhouse sink.